Late Sevilla goals end Real's unbeaten run

 Real has a game in hand on both Sevilla and Barcelona, which is just two points adrift after the latest round of games.

-Los Blancos had needed two late goals of their own to tie 3-3 with Sevilla in a Copa del Rey match on Thursday and extend its Spanish record run without defeat, but this time the boot was on the other foot.
+Los Blancos had needed two late goals of their own to tie 3-3 with Sevilla in a Copa del Rey match on Thursday and extend their Spanish record run without defeat, but this time the boot was on the other foot.

-Ronaldo's well-struck penalty on 67 minutes had looked set to give Zinedine Zidane's team a crucial victory in a top-of-the-table clash, the 12th league goal of the season for the Ballon d'Or winner.
+Ronaldo's well-struck penalty on 67 minutes had looked set to give Zinedine Zidane's team a crucial victory in a top-of-the-table clash -- the 12th league goal of the season for the Ballon d'Or winner.

 Guardiola's City crumbles